tarantool/tarantool/changelogs/unreleased/gh-7756-memtx-crash-on-series-of-txs.md

 ## bugfix/memtx

-* Fixed crash on series of transactions in memtx (gh-7756).
+* Fixed a crash on series of transactions in memtx (gh-7756).